 How appropriate that the letters USA appear in the name of Israel’s capital city.
 Following the Opening of the US Embassy in Jerusalem, it’s clear that the ties between America and Israel have never been closer.
-Unfortunately, not everyone is happy about this and sadly Israel’s Celebration of its 70th Anniversary was marred by the tragic deaths of over 50 people.
+Unfortunately, not everyone is happy about this and sadly Israel’s Celebration of its 70th Anniversary was marred by the deaths of over 50 people.
 Despite this needless loss of life, there now seems to be a very real hope for an end to the hostility between Israelis and Palestinians.

 Firstly let’s look at the close US/Israel connection, then let’s examine how the US Embassy in Jerusalem could be a catalyst for peace.
 If you watched the ceremony on the world’s news networks you would have been frustrated with them constantly interrupting to overlay or mute the event with the violent uprisings in Gaza.
 Today was a clear example of how biased CNN is especially in its anti-Trump rhetoric.
 Fortunately, I was able to watch the complete LIVE stream and am able to share a few highlights from the event from a Bible-believing perspective.